Flamebullet/bottercype/README.md

 > !IMPORTANT!
 Bot requires mod permission to perform this action

-Setup a follow message for bot to repeat when a user follows your channel.
+Setup a custom message that triggers when a user follows your channel.

 #### To add a follow message